dombarbosa/gitops-certification-examples/README.md

-# Examples app to Certification GitOps
+# Examples app to Certification GitOps in CodeFresh

 Use template project apps CodeFresh